tanyonghe/WITS-Robot/docs/Project.md

-# WiFi Interactive Tracking Sidekick Robot
+# WiFi Interactive Tracking Sidekick Robot - Project Description

-### The WITS Robot is the best interactive companion that empowers all children to go on superhero adventures.
+### The WITS Robot is the best interactive companion that empowers children to go on superhero adventures.

 ## The Problem
 There is lack of motivation for children to exercise especially if children suffering from cerebral palsy experience discomfort, pain, or laziness.